 Data displayed is for all available varieties for the year indicated at the top of the screen.
 To filter this view by additional criteria, click on the "Filter by Variety" icon at the top of the screen.
 To find the correct icon, hover over the icon until the description is displayed.
 Once the Filter by Variety is selected, a filter field will be displayed on the left hand side of the screen.
 In this field, you can add in specific criteria as you did when using the Query Variety feature.
 For instance, you can filter all lines based on their availability, Head Scab tolerance, and their Falling Number data.
 Once the needed criteria are entered, click the "Filter Analytics" button.
 The view will be filtered to only display varieties that meet the criteria entered.
 Click the "Filter by Variety" icon to close the filter view.
 Once varieties are filtered, they can be loaded into the Compare Varieties view by clicking on the name of each variety of interest.
 Clicking will highlight the row that contains that variety.
 Once all relevant varieties are selected, click on the "Compare Selected Varieties" icon at the top of the screen.
-This will load the selected varieties into the Compare Varieties feature described in a prior section where all associated data for each variety can be examined side-by-side and downloaded into Excel.
+This will load the selected variety can be examined side-by-side and downloaded into Excel.
 For more information on how to use the Find Variety feature of the VST, please visit the YouTube video Variety Selection Tool - Analytics (https://youtu.be/74I1s6Z5Q9U).